Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 * `_self`
 * `col1`, `col2`, `col3`

-Those who has keep a watch on how their browser behaves, may have noticed that not every click reloads the page.
+If you have noticed how the browser behaves, you may have noticed that not every click reloads the page.
-Icinga Web intercepts all requests and sends them separately via XHR request.
+Icinga Web intercepts all requests and sends them separately via an XHR request.
 On the server side, this is detected, and then only the respective HTML snippet is sent as a response.
 The response usually only matches the output created by the corresponding view script.
-This type of web application is also known as *Single Page Application*.
-(SPA)
+This type of web application is also known as *Single Page Application* (SPA).

-Yet, each link remains a link and can e.g. be opened in a new tab.
-There it is recognized that this is not an XHR request and the entire layout is delivered.
+Yet, each link remains a link and can be opened in a new tab, where it is recognized that this is not an XHR request and the entire layout is delivered.

 Usually, links always open in the same container, but you can influence the behavior with `data-base-target`.